 Than Four Combined Decades

-At MLG Business Litigation Group, our Florida & California condominium/HOA dispute attorneys know that nearly 74 million Americans — who account for roughly 27% of the nation’s population — live in homeowner’s associations, condominium communities, or housing cooperatives, which are collectively referred to as community associations or planned communities.
+At Morgan Law Group, our Florida attorneys are skilled at handling condominium/HOA disputes and know that nearly 74 million Americans — who account for roughly 27% of the nation’s population — live in homeowner’s associations, condominium communities, or housing cooperatives, which are collectively referred to as community associations or planned communities.

 According to the National and State Statistical Review for Community Association Data, nearly 9.6 million of those individuals live in an estimated 48,500 community associations in Florida, which have been growing consistently and successfully for decades.

 With ongoing growth in owner and association partnership, disputes between condominium owners and their associations can quickly become combative with each party relying on their interpretation of the Declaration of Covenants, Conditions, Restrictions, and Easements (CC&Rs), articles of incorporation, bylaws, and any separate rules and regulations to protect their interests during their disagreement.

 When the dispute cannot be handled internally, our Florida attorneys can help you sort through the legalese to ensure your rights are protected, and the proper party is held liable for their part in the conflict.

 What Are the Most Common Condominium/HOA Disputes in Florida?

 Broken Pipes/Air Conditioners/Fire Sprinklers

 Since community associations are divided into different sections, including the individual units, general common areas, and limited or exclusive use areas, each is owned and maintained by a different party.